mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-08-11-using-your-icloud-address-book-in-linux.md

 ---
-title: "Using your iCloud address book in Linux"
+title: Using your iCloud address book in Linux
 date: 2017-08-11T13:11:32
-summary: "##### Not just linux but any application that supports WebDAV or CardDAV.
+summary: Notes on how to get any application that supports WebDAV or CardDAV to access apple iCloud resources.
 Following on from previous posts about using Apples iCloud services on non Apple devices or operating systems.
-See...."
+draft:
+categories:
+  - home-lab
+tags:
+  - mac
+  - opensource
+  - linux
+  - solution
+  - icloud
 ---

-##### Not just linux but any application that supports WebDAV or CardDAV.
+### Not just linux but any application that supports WebDAV or CardDAV.

+> [!NOTE]
+>  This is now redundant.
+Thunderbird has plugins and Outlook can handle this natively

 Following on from previous posts about using Apples iCloud services on non Apple devices or operating systems.
 See.
 - [Apple CalDAV address…without .plist](https://mikewebblive.wordpress.com/2017/04/24/apple-caldav-address-without-plist/)